 Yes, some providers are now also offering pre-purchase direct cremation plans as an option for those looking at cheap funerals.
 So you can plan ahead and let your family know that this is your preferred option and that you have already taken care of everything so they don't have to.

-We would recommend that you do talk to your family first though if this is your intention to ensure they are happy and understand why you prefer to choose a direct cremation.
+We would recommend that you do talk to your family first though if this is your intention to ensure they are happy and understand why you prefer to choose a simple cremation funeral.

 A direct cremation is an alternative to a simple funeral.